-The Board has committed to measurable gender diversity targets and reports on progress each year and is responsible for the regular review of diversity related activities.
+The Board has committed to measurable gender diversity targets and reports on progress each year and is responsible for the regular review of diversity-related activities.

 The Board has appointed the Chair, John Mulcahy, as the diversity program sponsor.
-The CEO/MD, Susan Lloyd-Hurwitz, chairs the Mirvac Diversity and Inclusion Council.
-The Council is made up of senior executives of each of the business areas and meets quarterly to review metrics, progress against the strategy and consider future initiatives.
+The CEO/MD, Susan Lloyd-Hurwitz, chairs the Mirvac Diversity & Inclusion Council.
+Mirvac's Diversity & Inclusion Council comprises employees from across Mirvac reflecting different levels, backgrounds, businesses and regions, and provides periodic report to the HRC.